istio/istio.io/content/blog/2019/secure-egress-control-istio/index.md

 1. Since the previous attacks are prevented, the attackers have no other option but to direct the traffic through the egress gateway.
 The traffic will be monitored by the egress gateway, so the goal of the attackers to access external services unmonitored cannot be achieved.
 The attackers may want to try to achieve their second goal, that is to access `mongo1.composedb.com`.
-To achieve it, they may try to **impersonate** as the application B since the application B is allowed to access `mongo1.composedb.com`.
+To achieve it, they may try to **impersonate** as application B since application B is allowed to access `mongo1.composedb.com`.
 This attack, fortunately, is prevented by Istio's [strong identity support](/docs/concepts/security/#istio-identity).